surgeplay/Ethereal-Browser/README.md

 Building
 ========
-If on Linux, run `./gradlew build`.
+If on Linux, run `./gradlew distZip`.
-If on Windows, run `gradlew build`.
+If on Windows, run `gradlew distZip`.
-A new jar in build/libs will be created.
+A new zip in build/distributions will be created.

 Credits